Ta Ra Rum Pum: Plot

-RV briefly considers giving up their dog, Bruno, to reduce expenses, but ultimately keeps him after encouragement from Harry, who offers RV a taxi license.
-He encounters a passenger who asks for a speedy airport arrival; using it as a chance to test his racing skills, RV initially does well but falters after suffering flashbacks of his accident.
+RV briefly considers giving up their dog, Bruno, to reduce expenses, but ultimately keeps him after encouragement from Harry, who offers RV a taxi license, which he reluctantly accepts.
+After a heated argument between Shona and RV, Princess and Champ learn about their financial troubles.
+They secretly save their lunch money by eating from the school dustbin, while RV works as a taxi driver, and Shona plays in restaurants.
+RV encounters a passenger who asks for a speedy airport arrival; using it as a chance to test his racing skills, RV initially does well but falters after suffering flashbacks of his accident.

-Meanwhile, Princess and Champ learn of the family's struggles and secretly begin saving their lunch money, leading to Champ becoming ill from eating discarded food.
-After a heated argument between RV and Shona over their circumstances, Champ collapses and is hospitalized.
-Doctors discover a piece of glass in his stomach, requiring expensive surgery.
+In an attempt to pay the school fees and expenses, RV lies to his cab driver friends that Princess has pneumonia, prompting them to start a pool of funds.
+When Shona finds out, she gets enraged.
+Champ collapses and is rushed to the hospital, where doctors discover a piece of glass in Champ's stomach, requiring expensive surgery, which RV and Shona cannot afford.
 RV seeks financial help from Billy, who refuses, but Harry steps in with an offer to reenter racing by forming an independent team.
 RV accepts, and his cab driver friends form the new pit crew.

 RV returns to the track, facing lingering post-traumatic stress, particularly while competing against Rusty.
-Drawing strength from his son's condition, he overcomes his fears and wins the race after a final confrontation with Rusty.
+Remembering his son's condition, he motivates himself to keep going and overcomes his fear.
+In the last lap, RV shoves Rusty in the same way Rusty did to RV, injuring Rusty in the process.
+RV wins the race, and Champ survives.

 In the aftermath, RV resumes full-time racing, Shona restarts her music career, and the family returns to their former home.
 They occasionally visit their old neighborhood to remain connected to their past.
 The film ends with RV gifting Shona her original wedding ring.